 Annual tuition is required for participation in all VYOA programs.
-Tuition may be paid in cash, check, MasterCard or Visa.
+Tuition may be paid in cash, check, credit card, or ACH.
 Payment plans are available, please see your tuition contract for details.
+Note: This season, all families have been automatically enrolled in a monthly payment plan.
+Please direct any tuition payment questions to Office Manager, Brea Landberg at brea@vyo.org.